I’m a graphics editor and cartographer.

 Center for Biophotonics Science and Technology - Chief designer, 2006 – 2009

-• Their NSF grant covered some great outreach programs, but they only had enough left over for an 18-year-old designer.
+• Their NSF grant covered some great outreach programs, but they only had enough money left over to hire an 18-year-old designer.
 Not my problem!

 • Big posters, logos, brochures, the whole collateral enchilada.